If you’re looking to create a virtual community, then you probably know that we’re living during an incredible time for online community building.

 We’ve broken down our criteria for community platforms into four key categories: native features, monetization, availability, and opportunities to expand.
 While there are a number of ways to evaluate a community platform, we believe these cover the most important aspects.

-1. Native features are a game-changer
+1. Native features

 At the end of the day, the most important aspect to evaluate community platforms is researching what kind of features they have to offer.